RuABraun/texterrors/README.md

 ```
 $ texterrors.py -isark -cer -oov-list-f oov_list ref hyp detailed_wer_output
 ```
+If you look at the output file with `less` use the `-R` flag to see color.

 # Why is the WER slightly higher than in kaldi ?